sxyu/Hexane/README.md

 The following are not strictly chemical functions but are still often useful in chemical calculations:
 - `sf`: Get (`sf(3.0)`) or set (`sf(300,2)`) the number of significant figures in a number.
-- `qdtc`: Takes three parameters and outputs the solution(s) to a quadratic equation.
+- `qdtc`: Takes three parameters a, b, c and outputs the solution(s) to the quadratic equation ax^2 + bx + c = 0.
-- `qdtcp` `qdtcn`: only return one of the possible two qdtc solutions so you can keep working with the answer.
+- `qdtcp` `qdtcn`: only return at most one of the two possible qdtc solutions to produce a numerical result you can work with.

 ### More Documentation Coming Soon